Israel on a budget: An oxymoron? Beautiful Israel is renowned for being a relatively expensive travel destination.

-If you are partial to a tipple or two, be prepared to fork over a lot of your budget on alcohol.
+If you are partial to a tipple or two, be prepared to fork over a lot of your Israel budget on alcohol.
 Of course, it’s much cheaper to buy alcohol from local supermarkets, especially if you are willing to experiment with the questionable “budget” brands.

 Go Off the Beaten Track

 If you decide to travel to Palestine (you should!), you will find that prices are substantially cheaper than in the major cities.
 In the West Bank, you can get a sandwich or a falafel pita for 10 shekels for example.

 Tours can be costly and as a rule of thumb, I only ever really use them if I am visiting an area that is difficult to get to as a solo traveller.
 I personally prefer the independence to wander around by myself and I would assure you that Israel is a pretty safe and liberal country for travelling alone.

 That said, sometimes it’s nice to pop along to a tour and to meet new people or hear more details about the local history.
-New Sandeman’s Tours offer free walking tours of Jerusalem’s Old City and Jaffa that depart daily.
+New Sandeman’s Tours offers free walking tours of Jerusalem’s Old City and Jaffa that depart daily.
 It should be noted that you are expected to tip on these tours but the amount is at your discretion.

 Transportation in Israel can also be pricey.
 You need to be aware that “shabbat” aka Israel’s Jewish holy day has a major impact on transportation and business schedules.

 Getting To/From the Airport

 Cabs are quite expensive in Israel.
 Taking one from one side of Tel Aviv or Jerusalem to the other can set you back between $20-$30.

 Once you flag the driver down he will stop for you provided there is room in the car.
-Sheruts do run between Jerusalem and Tel Aviv but they operate on a very limited schedule and so it is sometimes more convenient to get a bus or take the light rail.
+Sheruts do run between Jerusalem and Tel Aviv.
+However, they operate on a very limited schedule and so it is sometimes more convenient to get a bus or take the light rail.

 Trains & Buses

-Pin it For Later!
+Israel Budget: Pin it For Later!